kubilaycicek/QRCode-Generator-API/README.md

 # QRCode Generator API

 This is a qrcode  generater API.
 I used the google zxing library.
+Also I added the postman request collection for you.

 ## Used Technologies
 * Java 17